coderigo/stata-bartels-test/README.md

 ## Stata Bartels Test
 A Stata implementation of the Bartels Test for serial correlation.

-"The Rank Version of von Neuman's Ratio Test for Randomness". **Robert Bartels**, __Journal of the American Statistical Association, Vol. 77, No. 377 (Mar.,1982), pp. 40-46__
+See "The Rank Version of von Neuman's Ratio Test for Randomness". **Robert Bartels**, _Journal of the American Statistical Association_, Vol. 77, No. 377 (Mar.,1982), pp. 40-46

 ## Installation